-7.1 Who can exclude a pupil at Rigby Hall School?
+9.2 Who can suspend a pupil at Rigby Hall School?

-Only the Headteacher (or the acting Headteacher) has the power to exclude a pupil from school.
-If the Headteacher is absent then the Deputy Headteacher may exclude in consultation with the Headteacher.
-The Headteacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
+Only the Headteacher (or the acting Headteacher) has the power to suspend a pupil from school.
+If the Headteacher is absent then one of the Deputy Headteachers may exclude in consultation with the Headteacher.
+The Headteacher may suspend a pupil for one or more fixed periods, for up to 45 days in any one school year.
 In extreme and exceptional circumstances, the Headteacher may exclude a pupil permanently.
-It is also possible for the Headteacher to convert a fixed term exclusion into a permanent exclusion if the circumstances warrant this.
+It is also possible for the Headteacher to convert a fixed term suspension into a permanent exclusion if the circumstances warrant this.

-7.2 The process of exclusion
+9.3 The process of suspension and permanent exclusion

-- 1. If the Headteacher excludes a pupil, they must inform the parent carers immediately, giving reasons for the exclusion. - 2.
-Where appropriate the pupil and their parents will be given an opportunity to express their view and give their account of an incident, before a decision is made about an exclusion. - 3.
-All exclusions will be formally notified in writing to the parents, and where appropriate a copy sent to the Chair of Governors.
-All exclusions will be recorded electronically in order to inform the LA, indicating brief details of the offence, the period of exclusion, the right of parent carers to appeal, where appropriate details of work set, and the date for re-admission. - 4.
-The LA and Chair of Governors will be informed of a permanent exclusion within one school day. - 5.
-Parent carers will be invited into school to discuss with the Head or Deputy Head the criteria by which a pupil may be re-admitted, where possible on the first day the pupil returns to school.
-In more severe cases, a Governor may also be asked to attend. - 6.
-In all cases parent carers have the right to make representations to the governing body (or discipline committee) about an exclusion and the governing body must review the exclusion decision in certain circumstances, which includes all permanent exclusions.
-Where a governing body upholds a permanent exclusion parents have the right to request that an independent review panel reviews this decision.
-Parents may also make a claim of discrimination in respect of an exclusion, either to the First-tier Tribunal in relation to disability discrimination or the County Court in relation to other forms of discrimination. - 7.
-The governing body itself cannot exclude a pupil or extend the exclusion period made by the Headteacher.
+1. If the Headteacher suspends a pupil, a member of SLT must inform the parents or carers immediately, giving reasons for the suspension.

+2. All suspensions will be formally notified in writing to the parents, and where appropriate a copy sent to the Chair of Governors.
+All suspensions will be recorded electronically in order to inform the LA, indicating brief details of the offence, the period of suspension, the right of parents and carers to appeal, where appropriate details of work set, and the date for re-admission.

+3. The LA and Chair of Governors will be informed of a permanent exclusion within one school day.

+4. In all cases parents or carers have the right to make representations to the governing body (or discipline committee) about a suspension or permanent exclusion and the governing body must review the decision in certain circumstances, which includes all permanent exclusions.
+Where a governing body upholds a permanent exclusion parents and carers have the right to request that an independent review panel reviews this decision.
+Parents and carers may also make a claim of discrimination in respect of an exclusion, either to the First-tier Tribunal in relation to disability discrimination or the County Court in relation to other forms of discrimination.

+5. The governing body itself cannot exclude a pupil or extend the exclusion period made by the Headteacher.
 The governing body's discipline committee which is made up of between three and five members consider any exclusion appeals on behalf of the governors.
 When an appeals panel meets to consider an exclusion, they consider the circumstances in which the pupil was excluded, consider any representation by parent carers and the LA, and consider whether the pupil should be reinstated.
 If the governors' appeals panel decides that a pupil should be reinstated, the Headteacher must comply with this ruling.

-- 8. Where a pupil is given a fixed term exclusion of 6 days or longer, the school will arrange suitable full time educational provision from and including the 6th day of the exclusion.
-Local authorities are under a duty to arrange suitable full-time education from the sixth school day of a permanent exclusion. - 9.
-Where it is appropriate, support will be provided for excluded pupils during exclusions (e.g. by the provision of work and homework).
-It is the responsibility of the parent carers to return work to school.
-Work is matched appropriately to the pupil's needs. - 10.
-During the initial period of up to 5 school days, the parent carers of the excluded pupil must ensure that he/ she is not present in a public place during normal school hours without reasonable justification.
-This requirement applies whether or not the pupil is in the company of the parent carer(s).
+6. Where a pupil is given a fixed term suspension of 5 days or longer, the school will arrange suitable full time educational provision from and including the 6th day of the exclusion.
+Local authorities are under a duty to arrange suitable full-time education from the sixth school day of a permanent exclusion.

+7. Where it is appropriate, support will be provided for suspended pupils during suspensions (e.g. by the provision of work and homework).
+It is the responsibility of the parents and carers to return work to school.
+Work is matched appropriately to the pupil's needs.

+8. During the initial period of up to 5 school days, the parent or carer of the suspended pupil must ensure that he/ she is not present in a public place during normal school hours without reasonable justification.
+This requirement applies whether or not the pupil is in the company of the parent or carer.

-7.3 Reasons for exclusions
+9.4 Reasons for suspensions